Below you will find various relationships to, and potential clinical treatment approaches for heat stroke.

 It is critical to appreciate that in Chinese Medicine, treatment for "heat stroke" is rarely focused on the symptoms exclusively.
 Alternatively, a practitioner is looking at the factors that led to the development of "heat stroke" - i.e. the "cause(s)".

 For non-practitioners, we recommend reading treating the "cause" and not the "symptoms" for more on the overall approach and the importance of the TCM diagnostic system in formulating treatment approaches.

-Within TCM, "heat stroke", is potentially related to the following diagnostic patterns - heart qi deficiency, heart yin deficiency, liver wind, lung qi deficiency, lung yin deficiency, shen disturbance, stomach qi deficiency, stomach yin deficiency among many other possibilities and/or layered combinations.
+Within TCM, "heat stroke" is potentially related to one or more of the following diagnostic patterns: heart qi deficiency, heart yin deficiency, liver wind, lung qi deficiency, lung yin deficiency, shen disturbance, stomach qi deficiency, and/or stomach yin deficiency.

 Some acupuncture points are considered "empirically" related to a specific condition or diagnostic pattern.
 While this would rarely, if ever, dictate the entire composition of a treatment, the following points should be considered, possibly even more so within the context of acupressure:

 All Content 1999-2023